Central Park mandarin duck

-The Central Park mandarin duck, also known as Mandarin Patinkin or the Hot Duck, is a male mandarin duck seen at the Pond in New York City's Central Park starting in late 2018.
+The Central Park mandarin duck, also known as Mandarin Patinkin or the Hot Duck, was a male mandarin duck (Aix galericulata) seen at the Pond in New York City's Central Park starting in late 2018.
 His colorful appearance, which contrasted with native waterfowl, combined with his presence far outside of the species' native range of East Asia, led to media attention from late 2018 through 2019.
 Though he has a band around his leg, his origin is undetermined.
 His last sighting was in March 2019.
 In 2021, entertainer Bette Midler published a children's book about him.
 In 2023, filmmaker Kevin Schreck released a short documentary about the bird, The Duck of New York.
 The film had its world premiere at the 2023 Coney Island Film Festival.

 Sighting and public attention

 The mandarin duck was first spotted at Central Park's Pond by birder Gus Keri in early October 2018.
 His appearance was disseminated by another birder, David Barrett, who operates the Twitter account Manhattan Bird Alert and was described as the duck's "kingmaker" and "de-facto PR spokesman".
 He quickly became a local celebrity, with the duck and the public's enthusiasm for him receiving national and international coverage, covered by the BBC, The New York Times, The Guardian, CNN, the People's Daily in China, and making front-page news as far away as the Los Angeles Times.
 Several vendors began producing and selling merchandise referencing or depicting the duck, turning him into a tourist attraction.
 The New York Times noted that it "[had] become an international celebrity.
 A living, breathing, quacking meme."
 The Associated Press dubbed the crowd following the duck "the quackarazzi".
 It has also been credited with sparking broader interest in birding in New York.

 New York Magazines The Cut initially covered it as "New York's Most Eligible Bachelor" in its Dating section and subsequently called him "Hot Duck", while the website Gothamist named it Mandarin Patinkin, after Broadway actor Mandy Patinkin.